friedkeenan/nxpy/cpython/Doc/library/dis.rst

    TOS is an :term:`iterator`.
 Call its :meth:`~iterator.__next__` method.
 If this yields a new value, push it on the stack (leaving the iterator below it).
-If the iterator indicates it is exhausted, TOS is popped, and the byte code counter is incremented by *delta*.
+If the iterator indicates it is exhausted TOS is popped, and the byte code counter is incremented by *delta*.